Top 10 Tips To Make Your Child Love Reading

 1) The Early Bird… – The love of reading needs to be learned.
 To this end, start them early.
 Even before they can read, read to them.
 No child is too small to be read to.
 Choose some age-appropriate books (there are some great selections for babies, preschool, school-age and older) and get into the habit of reading with your child.

 2) The Dewey Decimal Dogma – Libraries are often one of the first places where a child will foster their interest and love of books.
 Take them to your local library regularly and let them experience the world of promise that books provide.
-As well, enroll your child in library-run, age-appropriate programs and events so that they will meet other like-minded kids and their parents.
+As well, enrol your child in library-run, age-appropriate programs and events so that they will meet other like-minded kids and their parents.

 4) Monkey See, Monkey Do – Set a good example – after all, we parents are the greatest influence on our kids, particularly when they’re young.
 Let them see you reading and enjoying books, surround them with examples of the world of imagination that is provided through reading.
 Let them see you reading, and often.
 You are the perfect person to set the stage for your kids.